 Editing before thoroughly reading the story

 When you edit as you read a story the first time, your changes and comments may be contradictory and confusing, because you haven’t yet seen the big picture.
-Take the advice of writing coaches Roy Peter Clark and Don Fry from Coaching Writers:
+Take this advice, from Coaching Writers:

 First, read the draft as a reader, not as a journalist.
 Editors are the audience’s surrogate, so read as objectively as possible; maybe flag a few places where you were confused.